pandas-dev/pandas/doc/source/user_guide/io.rst

 In the following example, we use the `SQlite <https://www.sqlite.org/index.html>`__ SQL database engine.
 You can use a temporary SQLite database where data are stored in "memory".

+To connect using an ADBC driver you will want to install the ``adbc_driver_sqlite`` using your package manager.
+Once installed, you can use the DBAPI interface provided by the ADBC driver to connect to your database.

+.. ipython:: python

+   import adbc_driver_sqlite.dbapi as sqlite_dbapi

+   # Create the connection
+   with sqlite_dbapi.connect("sqlite:///:memory:") as conn:
+       ...

 To connect with SQLAlchemy you use the :func:`create_engine` function to create an engine object from database URI.
 You only need to create the engine once per database you are